Requirements For Registration As A Real Estate Dealer

 same day - $8,000.00 (Duke Street Branch only)

-- Pay a fee of J$1,000.00 to the Trustee in Bankruptcy (52-60 Grenada Crescent, Kingston 5) for clearance re bankruptcy (if the applicant is a body corporate, the fee must be paid for each director and secretary).
-Submit receipt/s to the Board's office at the time of application;
+Fee: $J3,000.00 for clearance re bankruptcy (if the applicant is a body corporate, the fee must be paid for each director and secretary).

 - Submit certified copies of the Certificate of Incorporation and Articles of Incorporation if the applicant is a body corporate;